robvdw/Digital-Humans/README.md

 ***********

-# LESSON ZERO: Data Science Basics & JupyterHub Cloud Computing
+# LESSON ZERO: Data Science Basics

 ## Basic introduction how to use python as a Data science tool
 ### ANSCOMB's QUARTET